g1kum4r/selenium_test/README.md

 2. update the maven dependency
 3. run the test
     1. run the mvn command **mvn clean test** in the root directory of the project
-    2. or run the SeleniumTest file
+    2. or run the BookTheAutomatedTesterTest file